3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/ruby/intro-to-ruby.md

 Performing everyday tasks, while intricate and complex, come to you naturally.

-> Ruby is simple in appearance, but is very complex inside, just like our human body. — Yukihiro "Matz" Matsumoto
+> "Ruby is simple in appearance, but is very complex inside, just like our human body." — Yukihiro "Matz" Matsumoto

 ### You Do: Ruby vs. JavaScript
 Think back to the [homework you started yesterday](https://github.com/ATL-WDI-Curriculum/atl-wdi-10/tree/master/homework/unit_04/ruby/ruby-intro/1_Learn_Ruby_the_Hard_Way).